 JOU 203.
 PHOTOJOURNALISM.
-Introduction to news, features, and sports photography and related elements for use in print media.
-The course will cover basic photography techniques as they relate to the print media.
-3
+Introduction to news, features, and sports photography and related elements for

-JOU 204.
-PHOTOJOURNALISM II.
-Advanced photography techniques as they relate to the print media, imaging software, lighting techniques, history of photojournalism, legal and ethical issues, photo illustration, editing, becoming a professional, the photo story, composition.
-Prerequisites: JOU 203.
-3

-- JOU 215.
+JOU 215.
 NEWSPAPER WORKSHOP.
-Students gain practical newspaper writing, editorial, digital photography, and advertising experience and are expected to submit work for review by the instructor and by the editors of the camups newspaper.
+Students gain practical newspaper writing, editorial, digital photography, and advertising experience and are expected to submit work for review by the instructor and by the editors of the campus newspaper.
 May be repeated up to 7 times for credit.
+1

-1 - JOU 220.
+JOU 220.
 YEARBOOK WORKSHOP.
-Practical experiences for University year-book staff.
+Practical experiences for University yearbook staff.
 One hour per semester not to exceed 8 hours.
 Prerequisite: permission of instructor.
+1

-1 - JOU 301.
+JOU 301.
 EDITING FOR PRINT MEDIA.
 Practice with editorial roles such as assigning stories to reporters, correcting and revising copy on the computer, and writing editorials.
+3

-3 - JOU 302.
+JOU 302.
 PRINT LAYOUT AND DESIGN.
 The fundamental building blocks of print design: headlines, text, photos, cutlines.
+3

-3 - JOU 303.
+JOU 303.
 HISTORY OF JOURNALISM.
 American mass media from colonial days to present in the context of social, economic, and political change.
 A review of the important periods in American journalism and how it has evolved.
+3

-3 - JOU 304.
+JOU 304.
 FEATURE WRITING.
 Practice in finding subjects and writing feature stories.
 Prerequisites: JOU 201, 202.
+3

-3 - JOU 305.
+JOU 305.
 SPORTS WRITING.
 Techniques of writing and editing news stories about sports.
-3 - JOU 401.
-INVESTIGATIVE REPORTING.
-Locating, understanding, and using public records, documents, and other legitimate sources to determine and write the story.
-3 - JOU 492.
+3

+JOU 492.
 SPECIAL TOPICS IN JOURNALISM.
 Current developments in journalism.
+1-6

-1-6 - JOU 493.
+JOU 493.
 INTERNSHIP IN JOURNALISM.
 3-6

-COMMUNICATION STUDIES AND THEATRE ARTS
+COMMUNICATION STUDIES AND THEATRE ARTS Communication Studies

-Communication Studies

-- COM 101.
+COM 101.
 PUBLIC SPEAKING.
 An introduction to the theory and practice of public speaking.
 Prerequisite for Communication Studies courses 200-level and higher.
-3 - COM 202.
+3

+COM 102.
+PUBLIC SPEAKING AS PERFORMANCE.
+An introduction to the practice of public speaking as performance.
+Students will learn projection, articulation, pronunciation, volume, and many other skills that can be traced to the elocutionary movement and are used in public speaking theatre and performance studies today.
+3 COM 202.
 INTERPERSONAL COMMUNICATION.
 Exchanges of meaning through verbal and nonverbal behavior in informal face-to-face speaking.
+3

-3 - COM 301.
+COM 301.
 COMMUNICATION THEORY.
 An historical overview of the major theoretical paradigms in the speech communication discipline.
 Prerequisite: COM 101.
+3

-3 - COM 305.
+COM 305.
 DEBATE.
 Debate in theory and practice.
 Emphasis on debate as a tool for democratic decision-making.
-Prerequisite: COM 101 3 - COM 306.
+Prerequisite: COM 101 3

+COM 306.
 SMALL GROUP DISCUSSION.
 Group discussion in problem-solving and learning situations.
+3

-3 - COM 318.
+COM 318.
 MASS COMMUNICATION.
 An examination of the forms of media, their development and influence on society.
 3